-No, although Philip could benefit from the support the Restart Scheme can offer.
-Due to his mental health condition and the treatment he is undertaking it would not be appropriate to refer Philip at this point.
-Once he is engaging in the structured treatment he could be reconsidered for the Restart Scheme.
+No, although Philip could benefit from the support the Restart Scheme can offer - due to his mental health condition and the treatment he is undertaking, it would not be appropriate to refer him at this point.
+Once he is engaging in the structured treatment, he could be reconsidered for the Restart Scheme.
 Access to Work and any other reasonable adjustments should be considered, such as the most appropriate working pattern if feasible, once Philip finds employment.

-Simon

-Simon has been claiming Universal Credit for 12 months and is in the IWSR.
-He was recently involved in a car accident and fractured some ribs and has mild whip lash.
-Simon has a fit note for six weeks, although the GP has provided information that Simon 'may be fit for work', detailing what circumstances, arrangements could be put in place while he is recovering from his injuries.
+Simon Simon has been claiming Universal Credit for 12 months and is in the Intensive Work Search regime.
+He was recently involved in a car accident, has fractured some ribs and has mild whiplash.
+Simon has a fit note for 6 weeks and the GP has provided information that he 'may be fit for work' detailing what circumstances and arrangements could be put in place while he is recovering from his injuries.
 Is a referral to the Restart Scheme appropriate for Simon?